EssaysLearnConceptsTools

 doi.org/10.1073/pnas.1510459112

-Cited in Dopamine Detox Doesn't Work the Way TikTok Says.
+Cited in Rest Is Local: The Case Against Frictionless Living, In Defense of Ugly Rest: Recovery Doesn't Have to Be Aesthetic, Dopamine Detox Doesn't Work the Way TikTok Says.
 Here's What Actually Happens in Your Brain.

 Dopamine